zukunft/zukunft.com/docs/code_functions_all.md

     \-- id - section for function id not yet defined that it should be set and get in /sandbox/db_object.php
     \-- api_par_from_url - section for function api_par_from_url not yet defined that it should be load in /sandbox/db_o bject.php
+    \-- api_class - section for function api_class not yet defined that it should be load in /sandbox/db_object.php
     \-- api_array - section for function api_array not yet defined that it should be interface in /sandbox/db_object.php
     \-- api_json - section for function api_json not yet defined that it should be interface in /sandbox/db_object.php
     \-- btn_add - section for function btn_add not yet defined that it should be buttons in /sandbox/db_object.php